lupka/phpunit-compare-images/README.md

 assertImageDifference($image1, $image2, $threshold = 0)
 ```

-Will fail if the two images are within the given similarity threshold.
+Will fail if the two images ARE within the given similarity threshold.

 #### assertImagesSame